JACOB1982/ProgrammingChallenges/README.md

 # ProgrammingChallenges
-# Target Audience- Exploratory testers primarily.
-# Never old to relearn.
+# Never hestitate to relearn.

 Solutions to some frequently asked Logical questions in interview.